eliot-akira/mbob/README.md

 **New project**

-For a quick start, run `mbob init` with a new project name.
+Run `mbob init` with a new project name.

 ```bash
 mbob init app